anewton1998/draft-hdyd/draft-newton-how-do-you-do.md

 %%%
-Title = "How Do You Do"
-area = "Applications and Real-Time Area (ART)" workgroup = "Network Working Group" abbrev = "howdy"
+Title = "Howdy: The How Do You Do Protocol" area = "Applications and Real-Time Area (ART)" workgroup = "Network Working Group" abbrev = "howdy"